djykstra/iocage-plugin-redmine41/README.md

 run as root

-iocage fetch -P -dhcp=on vnet=on bpf=yes -n /tmp/redmine41.json
+iocage fetch -P dhcp=on vnet=on bpf=yes -n /tmp/redmine41.json

 or